-For children on the spectrum, finding ways to teach empathy can be difficult.
 We all want our children to be empathic and kind, but how do we help them understand that concept?
-Here’s a fun activity that allows us to do something creative with our kids, while opening up a conversation about other people’s needs.
+Here’s a fun activity that allows us to do something creative with our kids while opening up a conversation about other people’s needs.
 Also, many children prefer to learn by using visual aids.
 This activity is PERFECT for use in any setting!

 ●Twine or ribbon